rancher/rancher.github.io/os/contributing/index.md

 ### Debugging and logging.

-You can enable extra log information by setting them using `sudo ros config set`, or as kernel boot parameters.
+You can enable extra log information in the console by setting them using `sudo ros config set`, or as kernel boot parameters.
-Enable all logging by setting `rancher.debug` true or you can set `rancher.docker.debug`, `racher.system_docker.debug`, `rancher.bootstrap_docker.debug`, or `rancher.log` individually.
+Enable all logging by setting `rancher.debug` true or you can set `rancher.docker.debug`, `rancher.system_docker.debug`, `rancher.bootstrap_docker.debug`, or `rancher.log` individually.

+You will also be able to view the debug logging information by running `dmesg` as root.

 ## Repositories